New snacks on sale now for a limited time! Use code NEW for 15% off.

 And there is more…

-The most susceptible tissues to become resistant to insulin due to hypoxia are fat tissue as hypoxia creates an insulin-resistant state in adipocytes (fat cells) by inhibiting the phosphorylation of the insulin receptor tyrosine, decreasing glucose transport [7].
+The most susceptible tissues to become resistant to insulin due to hypoxia are fat tissue, as hypoxia creates an insulin-resistant state in adipocytes (fat cells) by inhibiting the phosphorylation of the insulin receptor tyrosine, decreasing glucose transport [7].

-And if that was not enough, the junk lighting on planes is constantly activating our sympathetic nervous system and leaving us in a constant state of alertness or flight-or-flight (LOL) mode.
+And if that was not enough, the junk lighting on planes is constantly activating our sympathetic nervous system and leaving us in a constant state of alertness or fight-or-flight (LOL) mode.
 Even if we cover our eyes with a sleep mask, there is some evidence that cells all over our body are being stimulated by this bright light in various ways.

 Low Oxygen, Mitochondria, and Methylene Blue

 Energy production by the mitochondrial ETC can be triggered by low oxygen levels (hypoxia).
-Cells exposed to hypoxia respond quickly by releasing regulatory factors but if low oxygen levels are maintained, cells activate adaptive mechanisms.
+Cells exposed to hypoxia respond quickly by releasing regulatory factors, but if low oxygen levels are maintained, cells activate adaptive mechanisms.
 The master switch is hypoxia-inducible factor 1 (HIF-1), which is strictly bound to mitochondrial function and tightly related to oxygen levels.
 Therefore, under low oxygen conditions, mitochondria act as oxygen sensors and contribute to cell redox potential, ion homeostasis, and energy production [11].

 Methylene Blue May Reduce Jet Lag